trygveasp/pysurfex-experiment/trainings/budapest_may_2022.rst

 - Assume that you have your surfex binaries in PATH and that they are called PGD, PREP, OFFLINE and SODA
 - Assume that you have system paths defined in a file called system.json
   - LAKE_LTA_NEW.nc (flake_dir) needed for PREP
-- nobackup/trainingData/config_exp.toml is consistent with AA preop2 and can be found in sample data
+- nobackup/trainingData/config_exp.toml is consistent with AA preop2 and can be found in sample data.
+It is assumed to be relative to where you run.
 - Examples will use a test domain called Drammen close to Oslo in Norway.
 Domain is found in [path-to-pysurfex]/examples/domains/drammen.json